This article is part of the series: Find Treatment and Support. You may want to start there.

 Find a Lawyer/ Advocates for IDEA or 504’s – Council of Parent Attorneys and Advocates The Council of Parent Attorneys and Advocates (COPAA) can provide a list of lawyers who specialize in disability rights.
 Visit their Web site or call in Washington DC 202-544-2210.

 Advice on finding an attorney from CHADD’s National ADHD Resource.Center

-National Disability Rights Network – Every state and territory of the United Sates has an organization designated to provide independent protection and advocacy services to eligible people with developmental and other disabilities and/or mental illness.
+National Disability Rights Network – (Link works) Every state and territory of the United Sates has an organization designated to provide independent protection and advocacy services to eligible people with developmental and other disabilities and/or mental illness.
 Cover both school and workplace rights.
 Services include: Information and Referral, Training and Publications, Legal Representation, System Impact Litigation and Abuse or Neglect Intervention.

 Center for Parent Information – Every State has at least one Parent Center that provides information and training to parents of children with disabilities, birth to 26.
 Find your State’s Parent Center and connect with a world of expertise and resources

 LAW HELP – helps low and moderate income people find free legal aid programs in their communities, and answers to questions about their legal rights.